openscad/openscad/README.md

 ### Building for Linux/BSD

-First, make sure that you have git installed.
-Then after you've cloned this git repository, run the script that attempts to download the dependency packages for your system:
+First, make sure that you have git installed (git-core in debian).
+Once you've cloned this git repository, run the script that attempts to download the dependency packages for your system:

     ./scripts/uni-get-dependencies.sh

-This will get the majority of necessary packages, although your particular system may require you to manually install some.
+If this fails then you have to download and install the dependency packages on your own using your system's package manager.
 After installing dependencies, check their versions.
 You can run this script to help you:

     ./scripts/check-dependencies.sh

-If some of yours are out of date, you can build newer versions automatically into $HOME/openscad_deps with the following commands:
+If all dependencies are present and of a high enough version, skip ahead to the Compilation instructions.
+If some are missing or old, then you can download and build them into $HOME/openscad_deps as follows

+    source ./scripts/setenv-unibuild.sh
+    ./scripts/uni-build-dependencies.sh

+This may take several hours.
+After completion, again check dependencies

-    source ./scripts/setenv-linbuild.sh
+    source ./scripts/setenv-unibuild.sh
-    ./scripts/linux-build-dependencies.sh
     ./scripts/check-dependencies.sh

-This may take several hours.
-If successfull, follow the Compilation instructions below.
-If not, file an 'issue' on the OpenSCAD github.
+Then follow the Compilation instructions below.

 ### Building for Windows